USDA-ARS-GBRU/q2_itsxpress/README.rst

   source activate qiime2-2018.6

-1. Install Q2_itsxpress using BioConda_.
+2. Install Q2_itsxpress using BioConda_.
 Be sure to install Q2_itsxpres in the Qiime2 environment.

 .. code-block:: bash

   conda config --add channels bioconda
 	conda install q2-itsxpress

-2. In your Qiime2 environment, refresh the plugins.
+3. In your Qiime2 environment, refresh the plugins.

 .. code-block:: bash

 	qiime dev refresh-cache

-3. Check to see if the ITSxpress plugin is installed.
+4. Check to see if the ITSxpress plugin is installed.
+You should see an output similar to the image below.

 .. code-block:: bash